stirby/fastpass/README.md

 ## Autocompletion

-Add the following to your `~/.bashrc` for autocompletion supprt
+Add the following to your `~/.bashrc` for autocompletion support

 ```bash
 __fp_ls() {